CultivateHQ/cultivateHQ.com/source/posts/2015-11-05-phoenix-elm-9.md

       <!-- Needs more work!
 Ask Paul for help :) -->
     </div>

+    When a response is received for the HTTP request, it will be passed to our `decodeSeat` function.
+The `decodeSeat` function will attempt to parse the response from JSON into a List of Seat records.
+The result of this is passed as the first argument to `Task.toMaybe`.

     A [Task](http://elm-lang.org/guide/reactivity#tasks) in Elm is used to describe an asynchronous operation that might fail, a perfect example of which is HTTP requests.
 When the Task is performed it will either succeed or fail.
-Typically a Task will succeed with one type and fail with another (the example in the docs is `(Task String User)`, which means that either the Task will fail with a value of type `String` or succeed with a value of type `User`).

-    One way of handling failure in Tasks is to defer the failure handling until you plan to handle the success.
-We can use the `toMaybe` function to do this.
+One way of handling failure in Tasks is to defer handling the failure until you plan to handle the success.
+The `toMaybe` function does this by wrapping the result in a [Maybe](http://package.elm-lang.org/packages/elm-lang/core/2.1.0/Maybe).
+In this context a Maybe allows you say "This might be a List of Seat records, or it might not."
 More on this in a little bit.

     Once the result has been converted to a Task by the `Task.toMaybe` function it is then passed to `Task.map SetSeats`.
-This tells the Task we are building here to convert the result so far into a SetSeat Action with the result as its parameter.
+This tells the Task we are building here to convert the result so far into a SetSeats Action with the result as its parameter.
 In other words, "once you've got the result of the HTTP request and got it into something Elm can use, call the SetSeats action passing in that result".

     Finally we convert the Task we've been building into an Effect by passing it to `Effects.task`.
 We can think of this as a job being prepared and being put on a queue for StartApp to run.